Alight Motion logo

 • Up-to-date graphics drivers

-Step 1 — Download and install BlueStacks Visit bluestacks.com, download the Windows installer, and run it.
-Installation takes 3–5 minutes.
+Go to bluestacks.com, download the Windows installer, run it.
+Installation is 3–5 minutes.

-Step 2 — Sign in to Google Play Open BlueStacks.
-Inside the app, locate the Play Store and sign in with your Google account.
+Open BlueStacks.
+Find the Play Store inside and sign in with your Google account.

 Alight Motion on Windows 11 — Compatibility Notes